Last update: 8 Dec 2010

 Meteorological data generator for SEIB-DGVM

-This online system generates meteorological data for inputting the SEIB-DGVM v2.60 and later.
-SEIB-DGVM v1.42 to v2.55 can also input data from this new system, but they utilize first year data only.
-For older versions of the model, please use our old system.
+This online system generates meteorological data for inputting the SEIB-DGVM v2.60 to v2.82.
+For v1.42 to v2.55, please use our old system.

-The material of this data generator is CRU TS3.0 observation based data.
-Time interval of the CRU TS3.0 is monthly, while the SEIB-DGVM requires daily climate data.
+The material of this data generator is CRU TS3.22 observation based data.
+Time interval of the CRU TS3.22 is monthly, while the SEIB-DGVM requires daily climate data.
 To fill this gap, this system employs NCEP/NCAR daily climate data for providing daily climatic variability within each month (see "How this system generate data?" at section below for detail).
-The resultant data containd following items: Air temperature, Soil temperatures at 0-10cm depth, Soil temperatures at 10-200cm depth, Soil temperatures at 300cm depth, Precipitation, Total cloudiness, Wind velocity, Specific humidity, and Daily air temperature range.
+The resultant data contained following items: Air temperature, Soil temperatures at 0-10cm depth, Soil temperatures at 10-200cm depth, Soil temperatures at 300cm depth, Precipitation, Total cloudiness, Wind velocity, Specific humidity, and Daily air temperature range.

 Data generator